How tax calculator functions

 Marginal Tax Rate

 The marginal tax rate is the percentage of tax applied to your next dollar of income.
-It’s crucial for understanding how much tax you’ll owe on additional earnings.
+It’s crucial to understand how much tax you’ll owe on additional earnings.

 Tax Credits